girobusan/bare-mde/docs/props.md

-BareMDE props
+BareMDE :bear: props
 =============

 render
 ------
 Function, which gets markdown text as a parameter and returns rendered HTML.
-Required.
+This function have to return *full HTML,* with head, body, etc. Required.

 onUpdate
 ------